Safe Rural and ATV Driving

 Your Northeast Florida Traffic Safety Teams are promoting important traffic safety and occupant protection messages on our rural and country roadways in our communities.

 All drivers and passengers should always buckle up on rural roads.
-Seat belts save lives!
+Safety belts save lives!

 We have a lot of rural roads throughout Northeast Florida.
-Here are some facts to consider:
+Here are some rural driving facts to consider:

 - In rural deaths involving ejections from pick up trucks, OVER 90% of the occupants were NOT wearing their seat belts.